Sesil Karatantcheva: 2018

 Karatantcheva played in the qualifying of the Australian Open, but had to exit in the first round losing 5–7, 6–3, 5–7 to Irina Bara.
 She was also eliminated in the earliest possible stage of the qualifying draw for the French Open, being on the receiving end of a three-set-loss against Ons Jabeur.
 The negative trend continued in her first qualifying match for Wimbledon, in which she emerged second best to Mayo Hibi by a score of 6–1, 3–6, 1–6.
 The qualifying event for the US Open saw a repeat of her previous performances, as Karatantcheva did not get past the first round, being defeated 6–3, 2–6, 6–4 by Italian Martina Trevisan.

 2019

 Karatantcheva entered the Australian Open qualifying, taking the first set against American Asia Muhammad, but eventually lost the other two.
 Her luck didn't change in the qualifying draw for Wimbledon when she was defeated in straight sets by Romanian Elena-Gabriela Ruse, at her last tournament for years.

-2023: Comeback to the circuit
+2023: Comeback to the Tour

 In April, Karatantcheva participated in a $80k tournament in Zaragoza, losing in the first round.

 In May, at the French Open, she defeated Fernanda Contreras to reach the second round of qualifying.
 It was her first qualifying win at a major since she defeated Arantxa Rus at the 2017 US Open, and her first at Roland Garros since beating Zhang Kailin in qualifying in 2016.

 In August, in the qualifying for the US Open, Karatantcheva was defeated in three sets by her first-round opponent Arianne Hartono from the Netherlands.